Why are you into Advertising?

 Do you have any kind of a program to nurture and train young talent?

 Tell us about your biggest challenge as the Creative Director and head of Curry Nation?

-Tell us about your 1st job as a Creative Director in advertising.
+Tell us about your 1st work as a creative director in the field of advertising.

 Do you think brands whose advertising wins awards, do well in the market?